Shipping within Europe · · • ☽ 〇 ☾ • · · FREE shipping for orders above 120€

 SEWING

 Sewing is the craft of binding fabrics together by using a needle and thread.
-It’s considered one of the oldest textile arts dating as far back as the Palaeolithic era.
 Nowadays, sewing can be done by hand or by using a sewing machine.

 The possibilities are infinite.
 One of my absolute favorite is patching different pieces of old fabrics together to create new clothing and accessories.
 The result is always a one-of-a-kind item.